Canada's CHILD Cohort Study and Food Allergy Prevention

 Learn what new findings based on data from the CHILD Study illuminate about early allergen introduction and food allergy prevention, and which combined conditions drastically increase a child's risk of developing a food allergy.

 The Canadian Healthy Infant Longitudinal Development Study, commonly known as the CHILD Cohort Study, examines the development of food allergies and other conditions in a cohort of thousands of Canadian children.

-New findings based on data from the CHILD Study further emphasize the importance of early peanut introduction for the best chance at peanut allergy prevention.
+New findings based on data from the CHILD Study further emphasize the importance of early peanut introduction for reducing a baby's risk of developing peanut allergy.

 According to results published in the Journal of Allergy and Clinical Immunology (JACI), even infants at low risk of peanut allergy should eat peanut in their first year of life, to reduce their food allergy risk.